Thursday, July 31, 2025

 The roast beef sandwich was ok, but the freshly baked berry pie was better than expected.

 Our drive continued past Myvatn Craters, stopping briefly at Lake Myvatn.
-Our guide warned us about the extremely aggressive "my" flies, but we didn't believe him until we exited the bus to take photos of fishermen, fly-fishing for trout in Lake Myvatn.
+Our guide warned us about the extremely aggressive "my" flies, but we didn't believe him until we got off the bus to take photos of fishermen fly-fishing for trout in Lake Myvatn.

 In Iceland, when people talk about “my flies” or “mýflugur” (Icelandic: ), they’re usually referring to biting midges or non-biting midges—tiny flying insects that can be a nuisance, especially in summer near lakes and wetlands.

 The flies were a real menace, biting and buzzing around incessantly, and I now understood why so many anti-insect repellents were sold at various Icelandic mini-markets.
-I couldn't understand how fishermen fished with these pesky insects around (or how campers avoid them).
+I couldn't understand how fishermen could fish with these pesky insects around (or how campers could avoid them).

 Our next major stop was the incredibly impressive Godafoss Waterfall (meaning: Waterfall of the Gods).
 It's a smaller version of Niagara Falls and just as impressive.